Trash & Recycling

-Trash cans should not be more than 45 gallons with a detachable lid.
-Trash in can should weigh more than 65 pounds.
+Trash cans should not be more than 45 gallons and must have a detached lid.
+Trash in can should weigh no more than 65 pounds.
 The bags should not weigh more than 50 pounds.
 Trash should be placed on the curb after 6 pm on the previous day.
 No more than 5 pieces of trash at one time – including 1 piece of furniture.

 Frequent Questions of How to Dispose of Specific Items

 - Batteries – A, C, D & E types are no longer hazardous and can be put in with your regular trash.
 Other batteries (nickel-cadmium, lithium, mercury, zinc, lead acid) need to be handled as hazardous waste (example: rechargeable & button style) and must be taken to the Burlington County Resource Center or wait until Clean Up Day/Household Hazardous Waste Drop Off in the spring or fall.

-- Furniture such as mattresses, box springs, small cabinet, can be put out with regular trash.
-There is a limit of one at a time and the furniture cannot contain metal.
+- Furniture such as mattresses, box springs, small cabinet – can be put out with regular trash but there is a limit of one item per trash pick up and the furniture cannot contain metal.
 Mattresses and box springs must be wrapped in plastic or they will not be picked up.

 - Carpet/Flooring – Carpet/Flooring will not be collected.
-For small amounts of carpeting/flooring, dumpsters will be available on the first Saturday of the month from 8 to 11 am at the Public Works building on 16 Buddtown Road.
-For large amounts, the home owner must get a dumpster to dispose of carpet/flooring or make arrangements to take to the Burlington County Landfill in Columbus (Call 609 499 1001 for hours of operation).
+For small amounts of carpeting/flooring, dumpsters will be available on the first Saturday of the February, May, August and November from 8 to 12 noon at the Public Works building on 16 Buddtown Road.
+For large amounts, the home owner must get a dumpster to dispose of carpet/flooring or make arrangements to take it to the Burlington County Landfill in Columbus.
+Call (609) 499-1001 for hours of operation.

 - Clean Up Day/Household Hazardous Waste Drop Off in the Township is twice a year – once in the spring and once in the fall.
-You may take to Burlington County facility.
-Call 609-499-5200 for days and hours.
-Latex paint that is dried up – take lid off and leave next to trash on trash day.
+You may also take material to the Burlington County facility.
+Call (609) 499-5200 for hours of operation.
+For latex paint that is dried up – take lid off and leave next to trash on trash day.

 - Tires – no more than 4 tires at one time.
-Car tires (with or without rims) is $10.00 each.
-Truck tires (with or without rims) is $15.00 each.
-Pay Township Clerk then deliver the tires to 16 Buddtown Road – Monday through Friday 8:45 am to 3:45pm, or the first and third Saturday of the month from 8am to 11 am (bring receipt to show payment).
+Car tires (without rims) are $10.00 each.
+Truck tires (without rims) are $15.00 each.
+Pay Township Clerk then deliver the tires to 16 Buddtown Road – Monday through Friday 9 am to 3 pm.

-- Prescriptions – Opioids can only be dropped off at the State Police Facility on Route 296.
-Other prescriptions can be disposed of by dropping them off at Home Town Pharmacy located at 1805 Route 206, Southampton, NJ 08088 (609)859-5633.
+- Prescriptions – Opioids can only be dropped off at the State Police Facility on Route 206.
+Other prescriptions can be disposed of by dropping them off at Hometown Pharmacy located at 1805 Route 206, Southampton, NJ 08088 (609) 859-5633.

 Things to Remember: